 We give you the tools to quiet your mind and awaken your senses.
 These walks are slow.
 We seek out easy, peaceful trails and we don’t travel far.
 The best part: there is no right or wrong way to forest bathe.
 There are no gold stars, no star students.
 Just be and breathe.

-Give yourself permission.
+Grant yourself permission.
 Give yourself this gift.
 All you need is an open heart and an open mind.
 Come and see what medicine the forest has to offer you.

 About the Author

 Kelly Bruce is a Certified Nature and Forest Therapy Guide/Trail Consultant and the founder of Natural Wanders.
 She leads forest bathing and nature therapy walks in the Blue Ridge and Smoky Mountains of Western North Carolina near Asheville.
 Each Wednesday, she’ll provide inspiration to help you wander into wellness, naturally.
 In the meantime, follow along on Instagram and Facebook.